Gang-Garrison-2/Gang-Garrison-2/Readme.txt

 This is a demake of Team Fortress 2 by Valve Software.
 All likenesses and similarities are intended as a respectful homage.

-This game uses the Faucet Networking extension for by MedO, which is available under the terms of the ISC license.
+This game uses the Faucet Networking extension by MedO, which is available under the terms of the ISC license.
 You can find more information on Faucet Networking at http://gmc.yoyogames.com/index.php?showtopic=498062.

 This game uses the Download Manager DLL, created by Hobbel.
 It was wrapped into an extension by cspotcode.